blues/app-accelerators/85-cellular-medication-adherence-pillbox/README.md

 On each 30-second wake, `sampleCompartments()` reads all seven digital pins into a single byte bitmask.
 The firmware XORs this against the `prev_pin_mask` stored in `PillboxState` to compute a `newly_opened` byte — bits set in `newly_opened` represent pins that transitioned from LOW (closed) to HIGH (open) since the last wake. **Every detected rising edge generates a `pill_open.qo` event** — multiple opens of the same compartment lid in a day each produce a separate Note, allowing downstream systems to correlate opening patterns against the patient's dosing schedule.
 The `daily_opens` bitmask tracks which compartments were opened at all today and feeds the end-of-day summary; the `day_opens_mask` field in each `pill_open.qo` body is a running snapshot of that bitmask at the moment of the event, making each event payload self-contained.
 A second field, `opened_this_poll`, records which compartments were detected open in this specific wake — when multiple bits are set it is a direct downstream signal that multiple lids were opened simultaneously, consistent with a weekly tray-refill session rather than a single dose open.

 **Important polling limitation.** Because the firmware compares pin state at discrete 30-second boundaries, a lid that is opened and fully re-closed within a single 30-second interval between wakes produces no rising edge and generates no event.
 That open is silently missed and is not counted in `daily_opens`.
-For the typical adherence use case this is not a concern — a patient opening a compartment to take a pill holds it open for several seconds to several minutes, well beyond the polling resolution.
+For the typical adherence use case this is not a concern: a patient opening a compartment to take a pill holds it open for several seconds to several minutes, well beyond the polling resolution.
 However, any brief mechanical disturbance that resolves before the next wake will go undetected.
 The minimum configurable poll interval is 15 seconds (`poll_interval_sec` environment variable, firmware-enforced floor).
 If guaranteed sub-second open detection is required, the design would need interrupt-driven GPIO or a latch-based circuit that captures and holds the open state until the next poll.

 The maximum detection latency from "lid physically opened" to "event queued for transmission" is equal to the configured poll interval (default 30 seconds).
 Real-world latency from event queuing to Notehub receipt adds the Notecard's cellular session-establishment time (typically 15–60 seconds), giving an end-to-end window of typically under two minutes.